EICR Codes

 C3 = Improvement recommended

-A C3 observation is your recommendation for improvement.
+A C3 observation is a recommendation for improvement.

 A code 3 would be an observation you feel warrants a mention on the report of something you feel should be improved but would not be classed as a C1, C2 or FI.